NZ Coach links: March 2017

 3 April 2017

-The latest NZ Coach newsletter
+The NZ Coach newsletter for March 2017

 ‘I believe what we lack is joy.
 The ardor that a heightened awareness imparts to life, the conception of life as a happy thing, as a festival…’ These words appear in the article below about the writings of Herman Hesse, a German-born Swiss poet, novelist, and painter.
 The article is about many things but largely it is about how we can miss the joy when we are head down, rushing, and buried in ‘busyness’.
 Hesse wrote these words over 100 years ago! … ‘The ability to cherish the “little joy” is intimately connected with the habit of moderation,’ Hesse wrote.
 For me, the item after the Hesse article –- the video The Cost of Winning – also talks to the issues of joy and moderation.
 For too many young people, sport can become more about meeting the expectations of adults and less about the joy of play, more about the day-in, day-out grind toward another PB, another school 1st ‘whatever’ team, another medal … another injury (see story three), and less about friends, learning, and fun.
 Meeting the challenge of youth sport and the pressure placed on kids to win early, train like elite athletes and adopt unhealthy practices is one we must all walk toward, whether we are coaches, parents, sport administrators or school Boards.
 How can we make sport fun again for all young people?